-The Association serves as an intermediary in offering related services to our borrowers, such as credit life insurance and multi-peril crop insurance, and providing additional services to borrowers such as funds held accounts, lease placement, and appraisal services.
+The Association serves as an intermediary in offering related services to its borrowers, such as credit life insurance and multiperil crop insurance and providing additional services to borrowers such as funds held accounts, lease placement, and appraisal services.

-In addition, the Farm Credit Council acts as a full-service federated trade association, which represents the System before Congress, the Executive Branch and others, and provides support services to System institutions on a fee basis.
+In addition, the Farm Credit Council acts as a full-service federated trade association, which represents the System before Congress, the Executive Branch, and others, and provides support services to System institutions on a fee basis.